Home Hymns Pagan symbols Site search

 Traditional Hymns

-A few of the traditional hymns featured on this website, including old favourites 'What a Friend We Have in Jesus' and 'The Old Rugged Cross'.
+Here are a few of the traditional hymns featured on this website, including old favourites 'What a Friend We Have in Jesus' and 'The Old Rugged Cross'.

-Why hymn?
+Why 'hymn'?

 The word hymn comes from the Middle English word imne, Old French ymne, Latin hymnus and Greek humnos.
 Webster's Revised Unabridged Dictionary describes it as a song of praise to God, to a saint or to a nation, although in reality many hymns are just poems set to music about ourselves.
-(And if you're interested; the origin of Amen)

 Therapeutic

 Singing makes us feel good and that's why we sing; whether it's a hymn, pop song, rap, opera, or whatever turns us on.
 Singing helps us feel young and energetic, even if we're not very proficient.
 Singing helps relieve tension.
-Tip: If you think you might start crying and feel embarrassed at a wedding or funeral, make sure you join in that opening hymn.
-Singing with an appropriate amount of gusto really is therapeutic!
+(Tip: If you think you might start crying and feel embarrassed at a wedding or funeral, make sure you join in that opening hymn.
+Singing with an appropriate amount of gusto really is therapeutic!)

 Communal